 Benefits of Running for Strength Athletes

 Adding some runs and jogs into your strength training program can be a great way to diversify your training.
-If you like running but you’ve been scared away from it by the haters out there, take solace in the ways that going for a jog can help out even the strongest of athletes.
+If you like running but the cardio-haters have kept you at bay, here are some ways that going for a jog can help out even the strongest of athletes.

 Improve Endurance and Strength

 Many lifters fear that running will prevent them from getting as strong as they can.
 And while running can interfere with strength goals if you don’t program it properly — often called the interference effect — boosting your endurance through running can get you stronger eventually.
 (1)(2)(3)